mindsdb/flat-ai/README.md

 [Tutorial Jupyter Notebook](https://colab.research.google.com/drive/1dK5bzsFy1BtwhQgw9cFmRtqrcJyNeSi4?usp=sharing)

-# Frameworkless AI-Agents and Workflows
+## Frameworkless AI-Agents and Workflows

- *"Agents can handle sophisticated tasks, but their implementation is often straightforward.
-They are typically just LLMs using tools based on environmental feedback in a loop."* -- Anthropic AI prophet

-**Translation:** It's basically a Python script doing the hokey pokey with an API - you put the prompt in, you get the output out, an *if/else* here and there, you do the *while loop* and shake it all about.
+ *"Agents are typically just LLMs using tools and logic in a loop."* It's basically a Python script doing the hokey pokey with an API - you put the prompt in, you get the output out, an *if/else* here and there, you do the *while loop* and shake it all about.
 And here we were thinking we needed quantum computing and a PhD in rocket surgery!
 Thank goodness Guido van Rossum had that wild weekend in '89 and blessed us with *for loops* and *functions*.
 Without those brand new Python features, we'd be building our AI agents with stone tablets and carrier pigeons.

-### GATES:
+### Gates

 <img width="534" alt="image" src="https://github.com/user-attachments/assets/921734fc-49b6-4efd-b702-d00d3f9b60e4" />